brendanmanning/WGWars/MonkeyPatches.md

 ## Player
 - [ ] db/players.js createPlayer assumes created players are alive on two different lines
 - [ ] db/players.js updatePlayer manually converts booleans to integers

+## Math
+- [ ] algorithms/math.js distance does not use the halversine formula for an accurate calculation.
+Given the likeliness that players will live close-by, a projection onto a standard cartesian plane is acceptable.